-- Effective load carrying capability (ELCC), which is used for intermittent or - variable generation resources and is the maximum peak load (measured in - MW) that a generating unit or system of units can reliably supply such that the - loss of load expectation will be no greater than one day in 10 years - 5 · Installed capacity (measured in MW) - 6 Firm energy load carrying capability (FELCC) is the maximum amount of - annual energy that a hydroelectric resource can produce under critical water - s conditions and is measured in gigawatt hours (GWh) per year - Average annual energy (measured in GWh/year) - 10 Monthly per cent of average annual energy. - BC Hydro uses ELCC to represent the capacity contribution from intermittent clean - or renewable IPP resources such as wind and run-of-river hydro.
-This method - evaluates wind and run-of-river capability using a probabilistic approach that is - sensitive to wind and run-of-river availability, rather than relying on a deterministic - value for available dependable capacity.
-The ELCC contribution to the system is - largely drawn from BC Hydro's large and reliable hydroelectric system.
-The ELCC - method may overstate the capacity contribution of these intermittent resources.
-The - incremental ELCC contributions of intermittent clean or renewable resources will - decrease as more of these intermittent resources come into service. - A summary of the generation reliability assumptions and methods of determination is - presented in Table 3-1.
+- Dependable generating capacity (DGC), which is used for non-intermittent resources and is the amount of megawatts (MW) a plant can reliably produce when required, assuming all units are in service - Effective load carrying capability (ELCC), which is used for intermittent or variable generation resources and is the maximum peak load (measured in MW) that a generating unit or system of units can reliably supply such that the loss of load expectation will be no greater than one day in 10 years - Installed capacity (measured in MW) - Firm energy load carrying capability (FELCC) is the maximum amount of annual energy that a hydroelectric resource can produce under critical water conditions and is measured in gigawatt hours (GWh) per year - Average annual energy (measured in GWh/year) - Monthly per cent of average annual energy

+BC Hydro used ELCC to represent the capacity contribution from intermittent clean 19 or renewable IPP resources such as wind and run-of-river resources.
+This method 20 evaluates wind and run-of-river capability using a probabilistic approach that is 21 sensitive to wind and run-of-river availability, rather than relying on a deterministic 22 value for available dependable capacity.
+The ELCC contribution to the system is 23 largely drawn from BC Hydro's large and reliable hydroelectric system.
+The ELCC 24 method may overstate the capacity contribution of these intermittent clean or 25 renewable resources.
+The incremental ELCC contributions of intermittent clean or 26

+- renewable resources will decrease as more of these intermittent resources come - 2 into service. - 3 A summary of the generation reliability assumptions and methods of development is

-Table 3-1 Generation Reliability Assumptions and Methods
+Generation Reliability Assumptions and